emmamrath/variant_annotation_filter_export_hail_0p1/README.md

 This pipeline creates intermediate files and does not remove them, so that should a subsequent processing step fail, processing can continue using the previous output's data files.
 After these files are used in the next step after the step where they were created, they are not used again and can be manually deleted.

-## Installation and configuration
-how to change all the various input parameters, for input files, reference files, vep executable, hail platform including bash profile lines

 ## Flowchart of processing
 /my/cohort/before_shards/*.vcf &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ==>
 ```